-Non-Operating Revenues for fiscal year 2018/19 increased overall by 5.1%, or \$2 million from the prior fiscal year.
+Nonoperating Revenues for fiscal year 2019/20 increased overall by 9.4%, or \$4 million from the prior fiscal year.

 State appropriations include cash as well as capital appropriations that are received in the form of noncash furnishings and equipment for the Commonwealth-funded construction projects.
-The fiscal year 2018/19 general cash appropriation was \$33.4 million, a \$1.0 million increase over fiscal year 2017/18, while capital appropriations were \$1.2 million, a \$0.02 million increase over fiscal year 2017/18.
+The fiscal year 2019/20 general cash appropriation was \$34.1 million, a \$.7 million increase over fiscal year 2018/19.

-Investment income (net of related investment expenses) for fiscal year 2018/19 was \$1.4 million.
-This represents an increase of \$0.2 million over fiscal year 2017/18.
+Investment income (net of related investment expenses) for fiscal year 2019/20 was \$1.2 million.
+This represents a decrease of \$0.2 million over fiscal year 2018/19.

 Gifts, Nonoperating Grants, and other nonoperating revenue includes contributions from the Commonwealth for PSERS, gifts (cash or capital), gains on the disposal of assets, parking and library fines, capital grants and governmental and private research grants and contracts in which the grantor does not receive equal value for the funds given to the University.
-Overall these balances increased by \$0.8 million, or 6.7%, from fiscal year 2017/18, compared to an increase of \$1.8 million in fiscal year 2017/18 over fiscal year 2016/17.
+Overall these balances increased by \$3.7 million from fiscal year 2018/19.
+This is due to the CARES ACT funds received amounting to \$4.8 million.
+Of this \$4.8 million, 2.1 million was used to provide emergency grants directly to students, as mandated by the CARES Act.